Scenes¶

 STAC¶

-instances can be created on the fly from pystac.Item
+Scene instances can be created on the fly from pystac.Item.

 See the STAC section in the API reference.